 White Chocolate Chip Gingerbread with Cream Cheese Frosting is a holiday treat no one can resist!

 I have a major crush on gingerbread.
 Most people I know think of the cookies when they hear gingerbread, but this is all about the cakey, spicy, wonderfully happy bite I can’t resist.
-It’s totally BBFs with beer too so there’s no way it can be bad!
+It’s totally BFF’s with beer too so there’s no way it can be bad!
 This Guinness Gingerbread prooves it!

 Even my boys are totally into gingerbread.
 They love to help me cook and bake, and this is one of their favorites.
 Otto even asked me if this could be the recipe we submit to his Kindergarten class cookbook.
 Yeah.
 It’s on that level.
 I really like the addition of pepper in this particular recipe.
 It gives a little extra spice and aroma that I don’t normally put in my gingerbread, but it’s good!
 G-O-O-D kids.

 Ready to geek out a little?
 Gingerbread has been around since the 10th century.
 Crazy, right?
 Like most good things (ie: beer) is was created by monks.
 There was even a gingerbread guild in Germany in the 15th century.
 Gingerbread totally deserves a guild.
-There are about 12 different kinds of gingerbread (I better get to trying them all!), this little baby is closest to the Parkin form sans the oatmeal.
+There are about 12 different kinds of gingerbread (I better try them all!), this little baby is closest to the Parkin form sans the oatmeal.
 Treacle and molasses are like 2nd cousins twice removed.
-Basically you need this stuff in your life!
+Basica, ly you need this stuff in your life!